Jorge Cruz-Cruz: Professional career

 Cruz began to develop at America de Cali in his native Colombia before moving to Houston, Texas, USA to pursue a college degree.
 He was lured back to South America and featured for Racing de Córdoba in 1989/90 amassing 6 goals in 24 games.
 Cruz went on short stints with both Independiente Santa Fe and Chaco For Ever impressing in the National B which led to a transfer to Huracán in 1992 where Cruz went on to score 25 goals in 65 matches.
 Having been the highest goal scorer in National B and First Division, Cruz earned the title of Top Goal Scorer of the year in Argentina.
 This fine form caught the attention of the managers of Colombia (Francisco Maturana) as well as USA (Bora Milutinović), but Cruz was unable to squeeze into a position at the World Cup 1994 for either nation.
 A short spell followed at Quilmes (B Nacional, 8 matches, 2 goals) before Cruz returned to the US to pursue a career in coaching.

-Cruz, often referred to by the double last name 'Cruz-Cruz' was a barreling, right-footed forward who was also good in the air.
-He is endeared at Huracán for not only an exciting goal-scoring race of 1993 with Alberto Acosta but also helping the team to a runner-up finish in the 1994 Clausura.
+Cruz, often referred to by the double last name 'Cruz-Cruz' was a right-footed forward who was also good in the air.
+He is endeared at Huracán for not only a goal-scoring race of 1993 with Alberto Acosta but also helping the team to a runner-up finish in the 1994 Clausura.
 Cruz made a common practice of thanking God for goals and good performances.